If You Find a Problem

 - and that they sever the track completely.
 Use a magnifying glass - and backlight the board.
 It only takes the smallest strand of copper to cause a problem.

-When you're satisfied that the tracks have been severed in all the right places, check that you have made - and correctly placed - all eight solder bridges.
-Mark each bridge with a felt-tip pen - or something similar - so that it can be easily identified later.
+When you're satisfied that the tracks have been severed in all the right places, check that you have made - and correctly placed - all nine solder bridges.
+Mark each bridge with a felt tip pen - or something similar - so that it can be easily identified later.

 Next, carefully examine the full length of each track.
 Look for unwanted solder bridges.
 Your felt-tip markings will tell you which ones should be there - and help you identify any that shouldn't be there.
 If you backlight the board during the examination - it makes potential problem areas easier to spot.